 Protestors throw pies on King Charles waxwork

+Protesters throw pies on King Charles waxwork

 - Published

-Activists appear to have thrown custard pies into the face of King Charles's waxwork at London's Madame Tussauds.
+Activists appear to have thrown pies into the face of King Charles's waxwork at London's Madame Tussauds.

-Video footage posted on social media showed two protestors wearing Just Stop Oil T-shirts throwing pies in the King's face.
+Video footage posted on social media showed two protesters wearing Just Stop Oil T-shirts throwing pies in the King's face.

+The Metropolitan police said four people had been arrested for criminal damage.

 It follows a similar protest earlier this month involving Van Gogh's Sunflowers at the National Gallery.